Uchswas/GenderMag/README.md

 ### Alternative Solution:

-1. Copy all the image files to a permanent hosting location (e.g., another GitHub repository or a different hosting service).
+1. Copy all the image files to a permanent hosting location (e.g., another public GitHub repository only with those images or a different hosting service).
 2. Update the `BASE_IMAGE_PATH` variable in `constant.py` to reflect the new image folder link.

 ---